Automotive industry in the United States: 2020s

 In December 2021, the Biden administration imposed Executive Order 14057, which is a nationwide federal government mandate that will ban new fossil fuel vehicles from all 50 US States, Washington, D.C., and all US Territories by 2035 to push the transition to electric vehicles.
 The order will ban new car sales of fossil-fuel-powered government-owned vehicles by 2027, new fossil-fuel-powered buses by 2030, and both new fossil-fuel-powered privately owned vehicles and new fossil-fuel-powered commercial-owned vehicles by 2035.
 The US Environmental Protection Agency also unveiled stringent automotive emissions and fuel economy requirements for internal combustion engine-powered vehicles that will become mandatory on all new US-market ICE-powered vehicles starting for the 2023 model year.
 The standards will also get tougher and more stringent for the 2026, 2029, and 2032 model years.
-The new regulations will also require at least 20% of all-new vehicles sold in the United States to be 100% all-electric vehicles by 2026, followed by requiring at least 60% of all-new vehicles sold in the United States to be 100% all-electric vehicles by 2030, and finally followed by requiring 100% of all-new vehicles sold in the United States to be 100% all-electric vehicles by 2035.
+The new regulations will also require at least 20% of all-new vehicles sold in the United States to be 100% all-electric vehicles by 2026, followed by requiring at least 55% of all-new vehicles sold in the United States to be 100% all-electric vehicles by 2030, and finally followed by requiring 100% of all-new vehicles sold in the United States to be 100% all-electric vehicles by 2035.

 On April 12, 2023, the US Environmental Protection Agency Administrator Michael Regan proposed tougher automotive emissions standards wherein that 67 percent of all new light-duty highway vehicles sold nationwide must have no tailpipe greenhouse gas emissions by 2032 in order to reduce the probability of severe climate change and its consequences.

 In 2024, Volkswagen announced they would make a joint venture with electric car maker Rivian.
 Rivian is a competitor of Tesla.

-In 2024, plants from the United States produced 10.4 million vehicles, half of them were European or Asian brands, including Toyota, Honda, BMW and Mercedes.
-Some of those vehicles are exported to Canada and Mexico.
-In 2014, 4 million finished cars were produced; this number declined to 1.7 million finished cars in 2024.
+In 2024, plants from the United States produced 10.4 million vehicles.
+Half of them were European or Asian brands, including Toyota, Honda, BMW and Mercedes.
+In 2024, the number of finished cars produced in the United States was 1.7 million, a decline from 4 million in 2014.

-In 2025, some taxes are considered.
-Half of all vehicles sold in the United States are imported and 60 percent of parts of vehicles assembled in the United States.
-Those taxes would make auto companies and suppliers to set up shop in the United States.